SinPinK/Lectorium_hack/README.md

 # Project Lectarium

-Methodologist's assistant for transcribing audio into text
+Methodologist's AI assistant for transcribing audio into text

 ## Available Scripts for getting the application started